Seercat3160/fedilookup/README.md

 Various things are configurable by the server admins using the config file:

-- `allowSelfService` (boolean; default `true`)
-    - Are users allowed to set their own fedi accounts or must an admin do it for them?
 - `allowListCommand` (boolean; default `true`)
     - May ordinary players use the `/fedi list` command?